 Looking at the last two Presidential candidate losers reveals the same pattern: more false rumors about Kerry than McCain.

 Bell interprets this evidence to mean that Republicans fight dirtier than Democrats.
-What do you think?Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+What do you think?Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.